Anchormen/spark-cef/README.md

  The current implementation supports a number of options:

-1. scanLines: the number of lines to use to infer the schema.
+1. schema.lines (default = -1): the number of lines to use to infer the schema.
 This can be used to avoid a full pass over the data.
-Note: the specified number of lines is taken into the driver! (default = -1 which means to scan all data)
+Note: the specified number of lines is taken into the driver!
+Specifying a number smaller than 0 indicates that a full pass must be made in order to determine the schema.
-2. partitions: the number of partitions the result should have.
-This number is passed to the sc.textFile(…) operation used to read the CEF file(s). (default is determined by spark)
+2. partitions (default is determined by spark): the number of partitions the result should have.
+This number is passed to the sc.textFile(…) operation used to read the CEF file(s).
 3. epoch.millis.fields: a comma separated list of fields that contain a unix timestamp in milliseconds and should be cast to a Timestamp.
 Example: *"epoch.millis.fields"->"field1, field2, field3"*
-4. string.trim: specifies that all string values should be trimmed (default = false)
+4. string.trim (default = false): specifies that all string values should be trimmed
+5. ignore.exception (default = false): specifies if parsing exceptions should be ignored.
+By default the parser will fail fast on the first exception it encounters.
+When set to 'true' the reader will drop lines it fails to parse
+6. exception.log (default: true): only applies when ignore.exception is set to 'true' and indicates that parse failures should be logged.

 Characters that are escaped (like \n, \\| and \\=) are converted into the right character or linefeed.